danielbodnar/awesome-stars/README.md

 ## json

+- [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.
+- [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days,  please just follow your own pace.
 - [ozontech/file.d](https://github.com/ozontech/file.d) - A blazing fast tool for building data pipelines: read, process and output events.
 Our community: https://t.me/file_d_community
 - [json-e/json-e](https://github.com/json-e/json-e) - A data-structure parameterization system written for embedding context in JSON objects
 - [unum-cloud/ustore](https://github.com/unum-cloud/ustore) - Multi-Modal Database replacing MongoDB, Neo4J, and Elastic with 1 faster ACID solution, with NetworkX and Pandas interfaces, and bindings for C 99, C++ 17, Python 3, Java, GoLang 🗄️